Our Verdict

 Which projector is better for gaming?

-The NexiGo Aurora Pro (B) is superior for gaming with its 8ms input lag, ensuring a more responsive experience.
-The Aurora Pro MKII's gaming input lag is not specified, making the Aurora Pro the clear choice for competitive gamers.
+The NexiGo Aurora Pro is better for gaming, featuring an 8ms input lag.
+The Aurora Pro MKII does not specify its input lag, making the standard Pro the safer choice for responsive gameplay.

 Explore Other Categories